allenai/HyBayes/docs/MANUAL.md

 #### Model
 To indicate this model in the config file, it is enough to set the `Variable_type` to `Count` arguments in the `[Model]` section of the config file.

-By indicating this model, the observation of two groups are assumed to follow (TODO)?
+By indicating this model, the observation of two groups are assumed to follow ((TODO))

 For a discussion on this model, including justfication and examples of usage refer to (Chapter 24 in the book 'Doing Bayesian Data Analysis: A Tutorial with R, JAGS, and Stan', Second Edition, by John Kruschke (2015).).
 It is worth noting the implementation in `pymc3` is inspired by the code given in [https://github.com/JWarmenhoven/DBDA-python].